collective/volto-hydra/README.md

 ### Choose Your Framework

-- You can use any frontend framework (e.g., React, Next.js, Vue.js).
+- You can use any frontend framework (e.g., Next.js, Nuxt.js, Astro etc or plain js).
+  - Static site generators like Gatsby and server side rendering like Flask could work but without realtime updates and inline editing.
+Your frontend would lack browser based code to render content dynamically but in the future it could be possible for these edits to go via the backend making near realtime editing possible.
 - Fetch content from the Plone backend using the [@plone/client](https://github.com/plone/volto/tree/main/packages/client) library or the simple Fetch API.
+You should be able to use [Plone GraphQL api](https://2022.training.plone.org/gatsby/data.html) also.
-- You can start small without dynamic menus or complex blocks and work up to supporting more kinds of blocks as you go.
+- You can start small with just simple navigation and just a few basic blocks and work up to supporting more kinds of blocks as you need them.

 TODO: link to more documentation on creating a frontend using @plone/client